SwiftGen/SwiftGen/Documentation/Articles/SwiftGen-Build-Tool-Package-Plugins.md

 ## Making the SwiftGen binary available to your plugin

-Simply add the following binary target to your `Package.swift`, each SwiftGen release includes a `.artifactbundle` compatible with Swift Plugin development.
+Simply add the following binary target to your `Package.swift`.
+Each recent SwiftGen release includes a `.artifactbundle` compatible with Swift Plugin development.

 ```swift
 targets: [